Hyssington

 Hyssington (Isatyn) is a parish in the South-Eastern corner of the historic county of Montgomeryshire in Wales and borders the county of Shropshire in England.
 It is now within the area of the Church Stoke community council in Powys.
 It is dominated by Corndon Hill.
 The church which is in the Diocese of Hereford lies just the north of a small village and is sited just to the west of a medieval Motte-and-bailey castle.
 This area was also the source of late Neolithic and Early Bronze Age battle-axes and axe-hammers, made from picrite that were widely traded around 2000 BC.

 Administration

-The two townships of Hyssington and Mucklewick, which formed the ecclesiastical parish of Hyssington straddled the Montgomeryshire/Shropshire border.
-In 1884 Mucklewick became part of the parish of Shelve in Shopshire while Hyssington remained in Montgomeryshire.
+The two townships of Hyssington and Mucklewick, which formed the ecclesiastical parish of Hyssington, straddled the Montgomeryshire/Shropshire border.
+In 1884 Mucklewick became part of the parish of Shelve in Shropshire while Hyssington remained in Montgomeryshire.
 After the creation of the county of Montgomeryshire in 1541, Hyssington was in Halcetor hundred.

 Hyssington is in the modern Churchstoke community and three of the twelve members of Churchstoke Community Council are elected from the Hyssington ward.